 Evaluating Your Sales Territory Management

 Establishing effective sales territory alignment and management requires good, hard data.
-You need to fully understand:
+Some best practices for managing your sales territories are to fully understand:

 - How your accounts compare in terms of services provided, lifecycle stage, revenue, costs, and profit.